|obverse Chapter 6·||Turning Signs (Contents)||References||SourceNet|

 And of course, the form of this ‘purely psychical product’ is partially determined by the physical form of the perceptual process, which depends on the perceiver's embodiment.
 The percepts of a color-blind person will not be the same as those of someone with normal color vision, although they will agree on the externality of the object they are perceiving, and will both attribute whatever color-qualities they see to that object, as neither of them has control of those qualities.
 Yet through dialogue, they may become aware that their percepts differ, and thus become aware of aspects of perception internal to the nervous system.

 These internal aspects of the perceptual process are themselves products of development and evolution, habits in the broad Peircean sense, varying somewhat from body to body.
 The process of habit development is mostly guided by factors beyond anyone's control.
-For instance, one who has no opportunity to learn language before puberty is unlikely to learn it later on in life, as the developmental “window” for taking on that set of habits has passed.
+For instance, one who has no opportunity to learn the use of language before puberty is unlikely to learn it later on in life, as the developmental “window” for taking on that set of habits has passed.

 The plasticity of the human brain allows for some limited conscious control even of perceptual processes, and although conceptual processes are much more malleable, there is no fixed boundary between the two types.
 Likewise there is no fixed boundary between the internal and external worlds; all perception involves some interaction or ‘coupling’ between them.
 Lack of control of psychical or mental phenomena is not an absolute criterion of external reality either.
 People who are subject to hallucinations may be fully aware that they are not external objects of perception, not real in that sense, and yet have no control over their appearance (Sacks 2012). [next]